-Up and running for all, many courses in Blacksmithing, Bladesmithing and Welding and with some spaces through the Winter !!
+Up and running for all programs, courses in Blacksmithing, Bladesmithing and Welding

 The New England School of Metalwork offers a unique Metalsmithing program found nowhere else.
 A professional combination of both traditional and contemporary tooling, techniques and instruction.
 No where else will you find the attention to the important details.
 The studios are designed, run and maintained by professional Metalsmiths.
 The diverse array of instructors from around the country provide students with many options and many disciplines of metalworking.
 We offer a full year round selection of specialty workshops and various programs in Blacksmithing and Bladesmithing as well as featured demonstrations and symposiums.